 Just a huge, old, Federation style house on a corner in Enmore.

 My favourite Newtown café has recently closed its doors after 22 years.
 I pretty-much raised my kids on the their babycinos!
 Thanks for the memories, Lou Jack's.

 The Marie-Louise Salon on Enmore Road was loved by locals.
-When you walk through the pink salon door these days, you find yourself in a Turkish restaurant!
-I love that they kept the tiled façade.
 To get a feel for Marie-Louise in her glory days - go to the link below.

 Newtown loves its Firies - for keeping us safe - and entertained!
 Their ever-changing sign on the front of the building is becoming legendary.